choener/ADPfusion/README.md

 Long term goals: Outer indices with more than two dimensions, specialized table design, a combinator library, a library for computational biology.

-If possible, build using the GHC llvm backend, and GHC-7.2.2.
-GHC-7.4.x produces very bad code on my system, please benchmark using 7.2.2.

 Two algorithms from the realm of computational biology are provided as examples on how to write dynamic programming algorithms using this library:
 <http://hackage.haskell.org/package/Nussinov78> and